IssacDanny/medical-archive/README.md

 # THE ASCLEPIOS MEDICAL ARCHIVE: OPERATIONAL MANUAL

 ## 1. The Briefing
-This project demonstrates the robust capabilities of MongoDB in managing a modern medical imaging archive.
-We move beyond simple text storage to handle "Big Data" through a stateful, three-phase lifecycle: **Defining** the infrastructure, **Constructing** the archive with real-world imagery, and **Manipulating** the data through advanced Vector Similarity Search.
+This project demonstrates the usage of MongoDB with the usecase of managing a modern medical imaging archive.
+We move beyond simple text storage to handle Big Data through a stateful, three-phase lifecycle: **Defining** the infrastructure, **Constructing** the archive with real-world imagery, and **Manipulating** the data through advanced Vector Similarity Search.

-### The Engineering Philosophy
+### The Program constitution:
-We employ **Step-Wise Refinement**.
+Our program logic include.
 - **Implemented Logic:** Core DBMS operations (Connections, Indexing, GridFS Vaulting, Aggregation Pipelines).
+This is the logic which we will implement in the demonstration.
 - **Abstracted Logic:** Utility functions (Neural Network Embeddings, UI Rendering, Secure URI handling) housed in `utils.py`.

 ---

 ## 2. Preparation (The Setup)

-Before the demonstration commences, the following "Groundwork" must be completed:
+Before the demonstration commences, the following Groundwork must be completed:

-### A. Dependency Management
+### A. Install Dependency
-We utilise **Poetry** to manage our environment with precision.
+We utilise **Poetry** to manage our environment.
 To equip the project with its necessary kit, simply navigate to the project root and execute:

 ```bash
 poetry install